-- 5.2.3 ADO_IGS.1 Installation, generation, and startup procedures. - 5.2.3.1.1 Developer action elements - ADO_IGS.1.1D The developer shall document procedures necessary for the secure installation, generation, and startup of the TOE. - 5.2.3.1.2 Content and presentation of evidence elements - ADO_IGS.1.1C The documentation shall describe the steps necessary for secure installation, generation, and start-up of the TOE. - 5.2.3.1.3 Evaluator action elements - ADO_IGS.1.1E The evaluator shall confirm that the information provided meets all requirements for content and presentation of evidence. - ADO_IGS.1.2E The evaluator shall determine that the installation, generation and startup procedures result in a secure configuration.
+- 5.2.2.4.1 Developer action elements - ADO_IGS.1.1D The developer shall document procedures necessary for the secure installation, generation, and startup of the TOE. - 5.2.2.5 Content and presentation of evidence elements - ADO_IGS.1.1C The documentation shall describe the steps necessary for secure installation, generation, and start-up of the TOE. - 5.2.2.6 Evaluator action elements - ADO_IGS.1.1E The Evaluator shall confirm that the information provided meets all the requirements for the content and presentation of evidence - ADO_IGS.1.2E The evaluator shall determine that the installation, generation and startup procedures result in a secure configuration.